Quantum Simulation of Random Unitaries from Clebsch-Gordan Transforms

 \begin{theorem}[Informal] For any compact group, there exists exact compressed oracles $\fO,\mathrm{cO},\mathrm{iO}$ and $\mathrm{tO}$, which can simulate respectively forward, conjugate, inverse and transpose of an action of Haar random group elements in a given unitary representation.
-These oracles can be easily constructed from two Clebsch--Gordan transforms. \end{theorem} \begin{proof}[Proof idea] We use the notation introduced in the End Matter for the representation theory.
+These oracles can be easily constructed from two Clebsch--Gordan transforms. \end{theorem} \begin{proof}[Proof idea] We use the notation introduced in Appendix~\hyperref[sec:notation_basic_notions]{A} for the representation theory.
 The main idea behind the proof technique is schematically described in \cref{fig:proof_idea} for the case of forward queries $\fO$: the quantum circuit consisting of our compressed oracles from \cref{fig:pr_O_U} can be easily seen to be equivalent to the tensor network contraction involving Clebsch--Gordan tensors, which is the tensor network representation of the Clebsch--Gordan transform.
-Namely, top and bottom tensor networks in the middle of the equation in Fig.~\ref{fig:proof_idea} correspond to matrix units $E^\lambda_{T,S}$ of the commutant of the tensor action $R^{\otimes t}$.
+Namely, top and bottom tensor networks in the middle of the equation in Fig.~\ref{fig:proof_idea} correspond to matrix units $E^\lambda_{T,S}$ of the commutant of the tensor action $\rho^{\otimes t}$.
 The summation is done over all possible matrix units $E^\lambda_{T,S}$ of the commutant for $\lambda\in \hat{G}^{(t)}$, $S = (S_0, s_1, S_1, \ldots, s_t, S_t), T = (T_0, t_1, T_1, \ldots, t_t, T_t) \in B(\lambda)$.
-As a final technical step, \cref{lemma:mat_units} in \cref{thm:main_2} shows how to connect such a sum of matrix units with the required Haar integral.
-A slight modification of the above argument also works for other query types $\cO,\tO,\iO$ (conjugate, transpose and inverse): one needs to swap the positions of $\CG$ and $\dCG$ in all possible ways (horizontally and vertically) to realize them, see \cref{fig:4_types}.
-The full proof can be found in Appendix~\hyperref[sec:app_proof_main]{A}. \end{proof}
+To finish the proof, \cref{thm:app_forward_oracle} identifies the oracle contraction with the sum of matrix units, and \cref{lemma:mat_units} identifies that sum with the required Haar integral.
+The formal extension to arbitrary mixed sequences of forward, conjugate, transpose, and inverse queries is given in \cref{thm:app_all_query_oracles}.
+The high-dimensional data needed for mixed $\U(d)$ Clebsch--Gordan transforms is discussed in \hyperref[app:mixed_cg_transforms]{Appendix~D.1}.
+The full proof can be found in Appendix~\hyperref[sec:app_proof_main]{B}. \end{proof}

+The same construction also has a useful database-basis interpretation.
+The Fourier memory of the oracle is naturally organized by the Peter--Weyl theorem: after $t$ forward queries it consists of a pair of matched Peter--Weyl registers for the degree-$t$ matrix coefficients of $\rho^{\otimes t}$.
+In the appendices we describe how, for $G=\U(d)$, this Fourier basis can be changed to a basis of unordered input-output records using Schur transforms.
+For general compact groups this motivates an abstract database space obtained from the commutant-invariant part of $V^{\otimes t}\otimes \bar V^{\otimes t}$, which is the representation-theoretic analogue of Ma-Huang path-recording for arbitrary groups.